 2. The challenge is that everyone must touch the balloon at the same time.

 1. Start by having team members, sized 3-5, touch a balloon.
-Gradually add another team so that there are 6-10 people touching the balloon.
-Have 2 large teams challenge each other.
+Gradually add another team so that 6-10 people are touching the balloon.
+Have two large teams challenge each other.